AdguardTeam/dnsproxy/README.md

   dnsproxy [OPTIONS]

 Application Options:
       --config-path=               yaml configuration file.
 Minimal working configuration in config.yaml.dist.
 Options passed through command line will override the ones from this file.
   -v, --verbose                    Verbose output (optional) -o, --output=                    Path to the log file.
 If not set, write to stdout.
-  -l, --listen=                Listening addresses
-  -p, --port=                  Listening ports.
+  -l, --listen=                    Listening addresses -p, --port=                      Listening ports.
 Zero value disables TCP and UDP listeners -s, --https-port=                Listening ports for DNS-over-HTTPS -t, --tls-port=                  Listening ports for DNS-over-TLS -q, --quic-port=                 Listening ports for DNS-over-QUIC -y, --dnscrypt-port=             Listening ports for DNSCrypt -c, --tls-crt=                   Path to a file with the certificate chain -k, --tls-key=                   Path to a file with the private key
       --tls-min-version=           Minimum TLS version, for example 1.0 --tls-max-version=           Maximum TLS version, for example 1.3 --insecure                   Disable secure TLS certificate validation -g, --dnscrypt-config=           Path to a file with DNSCrypt configuration.
 You can generate one using https://github.com/ameshkov/dnscrypt
       --http3                      Enable HTTP/3 support
   -u, --upstream=                  An upstream to be used (can be specified multiple times).
-                               You can also specify path to a file with the list of servers -b, --bootstrap=             Bootstrap DNS for DoH and DoT, can be specified multiple times (default: 8.8.8.8:53) -f, --fallback=              Fallback resolvers to use when regular ones are unavailable, can be specified multiple times.
+You can also specify path to a file with the list of servers
+  -b, --bootstrap=                 Bootstrap DNS for DoH and DoT, can be specified multiple times (default: use system-provided)
+  -f, --fallback=                  Fallback resolvers to use when regular ones are unavailable, can be specified multiple times.
+You can also specify path to a file with the list of servers
-                               You can also specify path to a file with the list of servers --private-rdns-upstream= Private DNS upstreams to use for reverse DNS lookups of private addresses, can be specified multiple times
+      --private-rdns-upstream=     Private DNS upstreams to use for reverse DNS lookups of private addresses, can be specified multiple times
       --all-servers                If specified, parallel queries to all configured upstream servers are enabled --fastest-addr               Respond to A or AAAA requests only with the fastest IP address --timeout=                   Timeout for outbound DNS queries to remote upstream servers in a human-readable form (default: 10s)
       --cache                      If specified, DNS cache is enabled --cache-size=                Cache size (in bytes).
 Default: 64k --cache-min-ttl=             Minimum TTL value for DNS entries, in seconds.
 Capped at 3600.
 Artificially extending TTLs should only be done with careful consideration.
       --cache-max-ttl=             Maximum TTL value for DNS entries, in seconds.
       --cache-optimistic           If specified, optimistic DNS cache is enabled -r, --ratelimit=                 Ratelimit (requests per second)
+      --ratelimit-subnet-len-ipv4= Ratelimit subnet length for IPv4. (default: 24)
+      --ratelimit-subnet-len-ipv6= Ratelimit subnet length for IPv6. (default: 64)
       --refuse-any                 If specified, refuse ANY requests
       --edns                       Use EDNS Client Subnet extension
       --edns-addr=                 Send EDNS Client Address
       --dns64                      If specified, dnsproxy will act as a DNS64 server --dns64-prefix=              Prefix used to handle DNS64.
 If not specified, dnsproxy uses the 'Well-Known Prefix' 64:ff9b::.
 Can be specified multiple times
       --https-server-name=         Set the Server header for the responses from the HTTPS server. (default: dnsproxy) --ipv6-disabled              If specified, all AAAA requests will be replied with NoError RCode and empty answer --bogus-nxdomain=            Transform the responses containing at least a single IP that matches specified addresses and CIDRs into NXDOMAIN.
 Can be specified multiple times.
       --udp-buf-size=              Set the size of the UDP buffer in bytes.
 A value <= 0 will use the system default.
       --max-go-routines=           Set the maximum number of go routines.
 A value <= 0 will not not set a maximum.
       --pprof                      If present, exposes pprof information on localhost:6060.
       --version                    Prints the program version

 Help Options:
   -h, --help                       Show this help message
 ```

 ## Examples